Ryan-J-D/Docs/source/includes/rust/hooks_player.md

  * Called when the player is attempting to respawn
  * Returning a non-null value overrides the default behavior
+ * Returning a Vector3 position changes the players spawnpoint

 ## OnPlayerRespawned